Cadasta/cadasta-docs/en/03-projects.md

 You can edit your polygon by clicking the Edit Location button.

-From there, you can click to add each point of your polygon to its intended location.
+From there, you can click to add each point of your polygon and move it to its intended location.
 To close the polygon, click on the first point that you added.

 **To draw a rectangle**, select the rectangle icon.
 Then, click and drag over your project area on the map.